Trust: A Hebrew Word Study

 There is no security or trust outside of Him.
 In Him, there is nothing to fear.

-The second letter of the Hebrew word for trust "betach" is a "tet" and it is a picture of something wrapped or coiled like a snake or I have also read it can be like a basket in terms of its weave.
-The concept of wrapping can be related to how a baby loves to be swaddled and wound tightly in a blanket.
-It seems to be soothing to babies to be bundledin this way.
-To be unswaddled biblically was a likened to abandonment.
+The second letter of the Hebrew word for trust, "betach," is a "tet."
+It is a picture of something wrapped or coiled like a snake, or I have also read it can be like a basket in terms of its weave.
+The wrapping concept can be related to a baby's love to be swaddled and wound tightly in a blanket.
+It seems to be soothing for babies to be bundled in this way.
+To be unswaddled, Biblically, was a likened to abandonment.

 As for your nativity, on the day you were born your navel cord was not cut, nor were you washed in water to cleanse you; you were not rubbed with salt nor wrapped in swaddling cloths.

 — Ezekiel 16:4

-"Tet" can also represent distinguishing what is good through experience, as the reference to the snake would exhibit, in that a snake has a dual forked tongue that it tastes the atmosphere around it with.
-The letter "tet" is the first letter in the Hebrew word for good
+"Tet" can also represent distinguishing what is good through experience, as the reference to the snake would exhibit, in that a snake has a double forked tongue that it tastes and distinguishes the atmosphere around it.
+The letter "tet" is the first letter in the Hebrew word for good.

 Oh, taste and see that the LORD is good; Blessed is the man who trusts in Him!

 — Psalm 34:8

-Trust has to do with distinguishing that He is good and to be wrapped and swaddled in the goodness of His everlasting arms
+Trust has to do with distinguishing that God is good.
+To be wrapped and swaddled in the goodness of His everlasting arms.